Bayram89/PetPass2026/README.md

 ## What to try

-- Create a new pet record
+- Create a new pet
 - Add, edit, and delete vaccinations
 - Update pet details and owner details
 - Open the all-pets and all-users admin views